Brittney Griner arrives in the US after being released from Russian custody in a prisoner exchange | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jennifer Hansler, Kylie Atwood, Jeremy Herb, MJ Lee, Kevin Liptak, Abby Phillip and Elizabeth Wolfe contributed to this report.
+CNN’s Jay Croft, Jennifer Hansler, Kylie Atwood, Jeremy Herb, MJ Lee, Kevin Liptak, Abby Phillip, Michelle Krupa and Elizabeth Wolfe contributed to this report.